Diversity, Equity and Inclusion

 No. The process is competitive, so you should take great care to clearly articulate your strengths and accomplishments in your submission.

 Theta Foundation supports academic expenses: tuition, course-related fees, and required textbooks and supplies.
 We call this your Qualified Cost of Attendance (QCOA).
-When we calculate your financial need, we will consider your QCOA, the Expected Family Contribution (EFC) noted on your Student Aid Report, and the scholarships and grants you anticipate receiving for the upcoming academic year.
+When we calculate your financial need, we will consider your QCOA, the Expected Family Contribution (EFC) noted on your Student Aid Report, the scholarships and grants you anticipate receiving for the upcoming academic year, and any extenuating circumstances communicated in your application.
 However, your school will calculate your institutional financial need using the entire cost of attendance, including room and board and other expenses; this may mean Theta Foundation’s calculation of your financial need is lower than what your school may calculate.

 No. You may save any information you have entered into the application form, log out of SmarterSelect, and return at a later time.
 As long as you have saved the application, all information you have previously entered should be retained.